hannah-horng/opnested-combat/README.md

 Uses Gaussian Mixture Modeling (GMM) to identify scan groupings associated with hidden covariates to better address bimodal feature distributions.
 OPNested-GMM treats the GMM grouping as a clinical covariate for protection during harmonization.

 # Example
-To illustrate how to use the function file, an example with CAPTK features extracted from publicly available NSCLC-Radiogenomics dataset has been added.
+To illustrate how to use the function file, an example with CAPTK features extracted from the publicly available NSCLC-Radiogenomics dataset has been added.

 # Updates
 These methods are still a work in progress!
 Keep an eye out for future updates to the methods.